 - (a) Based upon the audit procedures performed and the information and explanations given by the management, the company has not raised moneys by way of initial public offer or further public offer including debt instruments and term Loans.
 Accordingly, the provisions of clause 3 (x) of the Order are not applicable to the Company and hence not commented upon. - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not made private placement of shares or debenture during the year and hence compliance with the requirements of section 42 and section 62 of the Companies Act, 2013 does not arise. - (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, we report that no fraud by the Company or on the company has been noticed or reported during the year. - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, no report under sub-Section (12) of Section 143 of the Companies Act has been filed by the auditors in Form ADT-4 as prescribed under Rule 13 of Companies (Audit and Auditors) Rules 2014 with the Central Government. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, no whistle-blower complaints has been received during the year by the Company.
 Accordingly, paragraph 3 (xi)(c) of the order is not applicable. - 12) According to the information and explanations given to us, the Company is not a Nidhi Company and accordingly, paragraph 3 (xii) of the order is not applicable to the Company. - According to the information and explanations given to us and based on our examination of the records of the company, transactions with the related parties are in compliance with section 177 and 188 of the Act.
-Where applicable, the details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards. - (a) According to the information and explanations given to us and based on our examination of the records of the company the company has an internal audit system commensurate with the size and nature of its business. - (b) The Company has considered the report of the internal auditor for the period under the Audit.
-No Adverse remark has been notice in the report given by the Internal Auditor.
+Where applicable, the details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards. - (a) According to the information and explanations given to us and based on our examination of the records of the company the company has an internal audit system commensurate with the size and nature of its business. - (b) The Company being Unlisted Public Company does not require mandatorily to appoint Internal Auditors for the period under audit as per rule 13 of companies (Accounts) Rules 2014.
+Accordingly, paragraph 3 (xiv) (b) of the order is not applicable to the Company.